YHTerrance/SantaBot/README.md

 # Santa Bot

-Santa bot is a farcaster bot that encourages the specified kind of engagement of pariticpants on casts.
+Santa bot is a farcaster bot that encourages the desired kind of engagement of participants on casts.

 ## How to use on Farcaster